HadoopGenomics/SeqPig/README.txt

   are not required)

-  Once some operations have been performed, the resulting (modified) read data can then be stored into a new bam file via
+  Once some operations have been performed, the resulting (modified) read data can then be stored into a new BAM file via

     grunt> store A into 'output.bam' using BamUDFStorer('input.bam.asciiheader');